YanzhongHe/DLVD-ImbalanceLossEmpirical/README.md

 ### CodeBert

 [Here](https://huggingface.co/microsoft/codebert-base) is the official CodeBert.
-For the convenience of reproduction, we have downloaded and placed it in the `DLVD_LineVul/bert/` directory.
+To facilitate reproduction, we recommend that you download the `pytorch_model.bin` file and place it in the `DLVD_LineVul/bert/ directory`.

 ## DLVD_ReVeal